-2.2 Numeric versus string
+Numeric versus string

-The second approach to data representation differentiates between numerics and strings.
+The second approach to data representation differentiates between numeric and string.
 The above examples of constants and variables indicate which is numeric and which are string data.
 There are very few instances where a constant is required and a variable not allowed, or the reverse.
 The more significant differentiation occurs between numeric and string data.